The Ultimate Guide for Managing Church Volunteers

 Most church volunteering happens around people’s work schedules.
 That means that they’re often running straight from the office to the church.
 If you’re asking people to volunteer in the evenings or weekend afternoons, make sure that they’re fed and taken care of.
 This will have a huge impact on their morale.

+But beware.
 When churches do try and keep this in mind, they fall back on the same standby—pizza.
 If someone’s volunteered at a church for a couple years, it’s quite likely that they’ve eaten a lifetime supply of pizza.
 After a while, it no longer feels like a thoughtful way to say thank you.
+So be thoughtful about the food options you’re offering.

 8 Ways to Say Thank You to Church Volunteers